 The engineering program is designed to give the students a better concept of what an engineer is and the work that they do.
 Several engineering disciplines are covered such as electrical, chemical, industrial, and civil engineering.
-Baker Kirkpatrick, a retired industrial engineer, teaches this program.
+Baker Kirkpatrick, a retired industrial engineer, was one of the pioneer instructors of this program.

 In the education program, the students learn how educators prepare for their classrooms, explore teaching styles, and other areas of classroom preparation.
 The people mentioned in this article, along with Fred Bailey, are the first to lead the career programs, and we are grateful for their pioneer sprit and contribution to the CAP program.

 The CAP staff believes that we have an obligation to encourage our students to become civic minded, to learn how to work with others in a group setting, to spend more time out-of-doors, and to learn to appreciate the arts through hands on experiences.
 We strive to teach our students about how our government operates, and to gain a better understanding and appreciation of our country and flag.
 To help us to achieve some of these concepts, we have art classes, field trips, and opportunities to participate in leadership activities.

 - Summer Reading Program